 - Map Bronto fields to corresponding BlueConic profile properties.

-1. Select a BlueConic segment to export profile data from
+- Select a BlueConic segment to export profile data from.

-3. Link identifiers between BlueConic and Bronto
+- Link identifiers between BlueConic and Bronto.

 Determine how BlueConic profiles and Bronto list entries are matched by linking the identifiers from both systems.
 Select the Bronto field and select which BlueConic profile property it should match:

-If no matching contact is found for a BlueConic profile no data will be exported unless you allow the creation of a new contact in step 5.
+If no matching contact is found for a BlueConic profile no data will be exported unless you allow the creation of a new contact in step 4.
 Profiles that contain no value for the BlueConic identifier will be excluded from the export.

-4. Map BlueConic data to Bronto
+Map BlueConic data to Bronto.

 Define what data will be transferred from BlueConic to Bronto when a profile match has been found:

-Click "Add mapping" to add the properties you want to import into the Bronto contact.
+Click Add mapping to add the properties you want to export into the Bronto contact, or click Add multiple mappings to add a number of properties at once.
 Each mapping rule consists of a BlueConic field and the Bronto field its value should set.